rlucianord/AbsenceTest/README.md

 ClDataReturn Is a General class to manage all data return in a table.
 Connection manage all connected object to SQL.
-Absence Manage All Absence Data that you are creating or listening

-It is important to run this app in Visual Studio 2019 or higer
+Absence Manage All Absence Data that you are creating or listening It is important to run this app in Visual Studio 2019 or higer

+//2020,11/20 22PM
+I have change the proyec for it to run with Entity Framework and Object Model Class and Inteface, have  added new foltder Interfces for separte the Model from Process.

+If you want now or in the future, you can create separate proyects for Model (DataObjects), DAL(Data Access Layer), In a big proyect it is recommendated, but since this is a little test I dont see it necesesary